FREQUENTLY ASKED QUESTIONS

 As per BSE’s Circular dated July 05, 2018 amending Regulation 40 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 vide Gazette notification dated June 8, 2018, effective from December 5, 2018, except in case of transmission or transposition of securities, requests for effecting transfer of securities of listed companies shall not be processed unless the securities are held in the demat form with a depository.

 According, Registrars and Transfer Agent and Company will not be accepting any request for transfer of shares in physical form with effect from December 5, 2018.

 You may access the Circular from the website of Bombay Stock Exchange using the following link:

-Shareholders are accordingly requested to get in touch with any Depository Participant having registration with SEBI to open a Demat account or alternatively, contact any office of the nearest Karvy branch to get guidance in the demat procedure:
+Shareholders are accordingly requested to get in touch with any Depository Participant having registration with SEBI to open a Demat account.

 You may also visit web site of depositories viz., NSDL or CDSL for further understanding about the demat procedure: